drusk/uvic-transcript-parser/README.md

 Parses plain text UVic transcripts into an SQLite database and allows exporting data to a CSV file.

-This was done as part of CENG 499, capstone project, at UVic (http://www.ece.uvic.ca/~elec499/2012-summer/Project_Summaries.shtml).
+This was done as part of CENG 499, the capstone project, at UVic (http://www.ece.uvic.ca/~elec499/2012-summer/Project_Summaries.shtml).
 The end goals of the project were to: